Chair's Column: Learn More About 2021 Priorities + How to Get Involved

 We know so many of our small businesses — the lifeblood of our community — are struggling right now, and we will continue to work with our Affiliate Chamber partners to create inclusive recovery and rebuild our Main Streets.
 Additionally, so many of our Investors are major employers who do business regionally, nationally and internationally.
 We as a Partnership are here to serve you.
 We will continue to take your feedback to heart to ensure we are providing what you need to cultivate a robust business environment.
 Our community is only as strong as the businesses within it, and we are dedicated to a heightened focus on business recovery, retention and expansion.

 Communities that invest in themselves in tough times are communities that thrive during prosperous times.
-We will continue to move forward on major projects including the Central Iowa Water Trails, Lauridsen Skatepark, USL Pro Iowa Soccer Stadium and Global Plaza, the Firehouse Community Campus, the Des Moines International Airport Terminal project and more.
+We will continue to move forward on major projects including the Central Iowa Water Trails, Lauridsen Skatepark, USL Pro Iowa Soccer Stadium and Global Plaza, the Des Moines International Airport Terminal project and more.
 In a day and age where people can live anywhere, we want them to choose DSM.

 Our vision is to unite the DSM community to drive economic growth with one voice, one mission, as one region.
 Join in on our strategies for the next year and learn more about how to get involved at DSMpartnership.com/calltoaction.